TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Codeblocks.rst

 Highlight directive
 ===================

-You can set the default language with the *highlight* directive.
-All following codeblocks will use the language as spedified for syntax highlighting.
+You can set the default language with the `highlight` directive.
+All following codeblocks will use the language as specified in the `highlight` directive for syntax highlighting.

 If all of your codeblocks have the same language, it is easier to just set this once at the beginning of the file.